 - Comfortable to wear

-- If not appropriately used gun can get caught in the seam
+- Your gun can get caught in the seam if not used right

-- Activities that require frequently bending over may cause the gun to fall out of the holster.
+- Bending over may cause the gun to fall out of the holster.

 It is easy to conceal as the small profile molds to the shape of the gun.
 Besides, the absence of belts and clips means it can be placed in many different places.
 For example, between the waist and skin, a purse, pocket, or vehicle glove box.

-However, the Sticky doesn’t lend itself easily to open carry scenarios.
-Consequently, a more traditional holster would be a better option.
+However, the Sticky Holster is not easy to use in open carry scenarios.
+In those cases, a more traditional holster would be a better option.

-The no clip holster is perfect for joggers or late night strolls as it requires no belts or clips.
+A few examples where we have found that the Sticky Holster is a great option is for joggers or late night strolls as it requires no belt.
 Also, as the gun is drawn, the holster will remain in place.

-It is designed for smaller handguns, so a regular holster is the best bet for anything more substantial.
+It is designed for smaller handguns, so a regular holster is the best bet for anything more than a small handgun.

 So how does a holster with no clip that “attaches” to you actually work?
 I thought it was some voodoo at first, but after researching it, we found out the following.
-A Sticky Holster actually works in two different ways while carrying.
+A Sticky Holster actually works in two different ways while carrying on your body.